-Under privacy laws, individuals have a right to access personal information which organisations hold about them.
-'Personal information' is information about an identifiable individual.
+Under Australian Commonwealth privacy laws, individuals have a right to access personal information which organisations hold about them.
+'Personal information' is information which identifies an individual or from which the identity of an individual can reasonably be ascertained.
 In some situations, the privacy laws will require accountants to provide to a client (where the client is an individual) access to records which contain the client's personal information.

 Accounting practitioners are required to comply with the privacy laws regardless of whether they are working as sole practitioners or in a firm.
-The accountant must adhere to a set of standards known as the Information Privacy Principles (IPPs).
-The IPPs give individuals a right to access their personal information.
-A lien will not be effective to circumvent the IPPs unless one of the exceptions to these principles can be established.
+As a general rule, the privacy laws only apply to accounting businesses whose annual turnover exceeds \$3 million or are 'related' (as defined in the Corporations Act 2001) to a business with such a turnover.
+If the privacy laws apply, the accountant must adhere to a set of standards known as the Australian Privacy Principles (APPs).
+The APPs give individuals a right to access their personal information.
+A lien will not be effective to circumvent the APPs unless one of the exceptions to these principles can be established.

-Accountants should note that 'access' under the IPPs may require but does not necessarily mean giving a client a copy of the records.
+Accountants should note that 'access' under the APPs may require but does not necessarily mean giving a client a copy of the records.
 In most cases allowing clients to inspect the records will be sufficient.
-Privacy laws are complex and accountants should seek legal advice about them to ensure they and their business are compliant and to ascertain what to do in the event of an access request made under the IPPs.
+As the right of privacy is granted to individuals, the privacy laws will not give corporate clients a right to access materials that are the subject of a lien.
+The privacy laws are complex and accountants should seek legal advice about them to ensure they and their business are compliant and to ascertain what to do in the event of an access request made under the APPs.